lila-smith/snake-game-reinforcement-learning/docs/index.md

 So how does the snake store its history of rewards to learn from them?

 Let's review: the snake chooses to take action *a* while in state *s*.
-After the action is taken, the snake is given
+After the action is taken, the snake is given reward *R*.
+We will use a CSV to store data about rewards: each state will be given a row and within it, the total number of rewards we have gotten will